 In the first season of The Boys our heroes find a laser-shooting baby, which our team put right into your hands in an AR game built for Amazon Prime.
 This AR game has you beaming down agents trying to take the baby back.

 MY ROLE & OBJECTIVE

-I worked closely with the team to implement UI motion.
-Motion was used to bring polish and clarity to the game design through animated UI and other visual elements.
-Being a small team, I worked closely with dev and QA to test and improve gamefeel through to launch.
+I worked on bringing the UI into motion, using animation to bring polish and clarity to the game.
+I worked closely with dev and QA to test and improve gamefeel through to launch.

 Onboarding AR posed two unique challenges: Introducing a difficult concept, and managing a long pre-play time for setup.

 In anticipation of players skipping instructions, we made sure our animated visuals and CTAs communicated clearly.

 Through effects like peripheral dimming, exaggerated motion, and other subtleties, we managed to drive home the nuances of AR technicalities.

 Making sure player health updates were noticable to the player faced extra layers of problems as the player was tunnel-visioned into the center while also moving the physical phone around.
 Options like haptics were distracting to the hand over prolonged periods of time.